-The first unit of the PGCert focuses on how students learn in creative contexts and enables you to explore inclusive and intercultural approaches to creative education.
-Using relevant academic literature, you will examine the characteristics of creative learning environments and guidance, and consider the role of formative assessment and feedback in effective learning.
-The unit also provides opportunities to compare the educational value of a range of learning technologies, and to consider ways of engaging and motivating students in your educational work.
+The first unit, Learning About Creative Education, focuses on how students learn in creative contexts and enables you to explore inclusive and intercultural approaches to education.
+Using relevant academic literature, you will examine the characteristics of creative learning environments and guidance, and consider the role of assessment and feedback in effective learning.
+The unit also provides opportunities to compare the educational value of a range of learning technologies, and to consider ways of engaging and motivating students.

 Analysing Creative Education